Board of Directors

 Aaron is a citizen of Saulteau First Nations from northeastern British Columbia.
 He has lived, worked, and studied across Canada and is glad to call Vancouver home again with his family since 2017.

-In the past, he has also worked as a researcher for the Métis National Council, and is a graduate of the University of Toronto, where he studied philosophy and law.
+Aaron is a graduate of the University of Toronto, where he studied philosophy and law.

 Aaron has had the honour of being a member of VACFSS since 2017 and serving as a member of the Board of Directors since February 2018.